andrewwang247/radix-tree/README.md

 ### Insertion

 To insert keys into the tree, This function has no effect if the key is already in the tree.
 There are 2 overloads of `insert`.

-- Inserts a single key.
-Returns iterator to inserted key.
+It inserts a single key into the tree and returns an iterator to a Node matching the key.
-- Inserts an initializer list of strings.

 ### Deletion

 To remove keys from the tree, use `erase`.
 This function has no effect if the key is not in the tree.
-There are 2 overloads of `erase`.

-- Erase a single key.
+It removes a single key from the tree.
 If `is_prefix` is set, erases all keys that match the prefix.
-- Erase an initializer list of strings.

 To reset the entire tree, simply call `clear`, which is idempotent on empty trees.